MCP endpoint

 Code

-405 Method Not Allowed because GET/SSE session streaming is not part of the
+session SSE is not part of the hosted surface.

 Tools

-The endpoint includes contract-aware discovery tools:
+The read-only directory surface includes contract-aware discovery tools:

 It also includes workflow-shaped read tools for common HR work: